slavrd/terraform-aws-vm-dev/README.md

 # Terraform Module AWS VM DEV

-Simple AWS VM for testing.
+Simple AWS VMs for testing.
+Can create multiple VMs using single security group where all traffic between the VMs is allowed.

 ## Inputs